 Sacred Ceremonies

-The ceremony and registration details are on this page, but please first read this intro so we can be on the same page on our work.
+Dec 20th 2025 Winter Solstice Hikuri Peyote Ceremony in Nicasio CA - A prayer for abundance.
+Registration details are on this page; but please first read this intro so we can be on the same page on our work.

 Introduction to this initiative: